Enterprise continues on a roll with win at Dothan

 While the start pleased her, Graham wasn’t crazy about the Wildcats’ speed in the final two sets.

-“We played a little slow (in the second and third sets) and that was a little frustrating because I don’t want them to play at a slow level compared to what we will see later in the year.
+“We played a little slow (in the second and third sets) and that was a little frustrating because I don’t want them to play at a slow level compared to what we will see later in the year (from opponents).
 We have to pick it up as we have to be consistent with our speed," Graham said.

 People are also reading…